-To be eligible for awards a boat must enter and sail in the main scheduled events, that is, the Social Sail or the Regatta Race.
+To be eligible for awards a boat must meet the classic wooden dinghy criteria below, enter and sail in the main scheduled events, that is, the Invitation Race, the Regatta Race and/or the Social Sail.

 The hull must be of wood and using traditional construction techniques.
-The spars would be of wood but may be of aluminum if it was used in the early period of the class.
+The spars should be of wood but may be of aluminium if it was used in the early period of the class.
 Sails should be of the original material but can be of Dacron but not of composite materials such as reinforced Mylar.